Frvetz/FS22_SlipDestroysFields/README.md

 - REA_gui display problems fixed
 - General small problems in combination with REA-Mod fixed

+Changelog Version 1.0.0.2:
+- Dedicated server problems (Lua callstack) fixed.
+Sorry!
+- Description adapted

 Planned for future updates:
 - Settings can be chosen individually by each player in multiplayer
+- Stones appear less in places with slippage (not sure)
+- Mod is deactivated in missions (not sure)